nahuelcandia/mobile-app-maker/development.md

 ### About the CMS's storage

-Users data, session data and editables are stored locally in the filesystem.
+Users data, session data and editables are stored locally in the filesystem in these folders:

+* [filestorage/db]
+* [filestorage/tmp]
+* [filestorage/.session]

 ## Templates